jeff-blaisdell/kaleido-io/README.md

 kaleido-io
 ==========
-A simple Rat Pack application (http://www.ratpack.io/) with Hibernate integration for persistence.
+A simple Rat Pack application (http://www.ratpack.io/) with Hibernate integration for persistence and Guice for DI.